 Bird houses are a fantastic way to add shelter to a bird-friendly backyard, but if no birds are nesting in the houses, why not?
 There can be a wide range of problems and difficulties with bird houses, but there are also easy ways to fix each problem to make the houses more attractive to nesting birds.
-If birds aren’t using your bird houses, check these common problems and solutions to be a better bird landlord.
+If birds aren’t using your houses, check these common problems and solutions to be a better bird landlord.

 01 of 10